 Last updated on

 We now have four approved alternatives to warfarin called direct oral anticoagulants (DOACs).
-We originally called these drugs novel oral anticoagulants, but now they’re more commonly referred to as non-vitamin K antagonist oral anticoagulants (NOACs) or DOACs.
+We originally called these drugs novel oral anticoagulants, but now they’re more commonly referred to as non-vitamin-K-antagonist oral anticoagulants (NOACs) or DOACs.
 In general, the DOACs are safer and more effective than warfarin, especially when it comes to serious bleeding.
-DOACs cause half as much fatal and life-threatening bleeding than warfarin.
+DOACs cause half as much life-threatening bleeding than warfarin.
 They’re also more convenient than warfarin because they don’t require frequent blood monitoring and can be given safely in fixed doses.

 Serious bleeding with the DOACs is very uncommon, so these reversal agents will be used infrequently.
 For most mild bleeding with DOACs, your healthcare provider may ask you to skip 1-2 doses of the medication.

 Christian T. Ruff, MD, MPH

 Director, General Cardiology